SkylineCommunications/dataminer-docs-connectors/connector/doc/Gilat_Satellite_Networks_TotalNMS.md

 If a CPE device was known earlier but no longer seems to be present in the **CPEs** table, you should check the **CPE DVEs** table.
 You can find this table by clicking the **CPE DVEs Configurations** page button at the bottom of this page.

-CPE DVEs will be created for devices for which the **DVE Enabled** parameter is set to *Enabled*.
+CPE DVEs will be created for devices for which the **DVE Created** parameter is set to *Enabled*.
 For new CPE devices that are added to the table, this parameter is set to *Disabled* by default.
-You can change this parameter setting on the **Settings** page.
+You can change this parameter setting in the **Settings** page.

 After startup, the Severity column can indicate the *Unknown* state.
 This is expected behavior, caused by the fact that the Severity column will only be updated when an alarm trap is received.
 For example, when a *Major Open* alarm comes in, *Major* will be the severity.
 When after a number of minutes the same alarm comes in with the *Cleared* state, the new severity will be *Normal*.